CENTRAL CHIMPANZEE

 Chimpanzees are robust apes with black hair covering most of their bodies.
 Their bare skin is exposed on their hands, face, and feet.
 Chimpanzees have pink skin early in life; it turns black as they mature.
 Central chimpanzees have less hair covering their face than the other subspecies, especially females.
 Once one looks past the hair, it is easy to see that chimpanzees are our closest relatives, having only diverged from humans 4–8 million years ago.
 Chimpanzee physiology is not all that different from human physiology.

-Central chimpanzees have arms that are not only significantly longer than human arms, but are also the longest of all chimpanzee subspecies.
+Central chimpanzees’ arms are not only significantly longer than human arms, but are also the longest of all chimpanzee subspecies.
 In addition to long arms, their hands feature long fingers and short thumbs adapted for climbing trees.
 Chimpanzees are too heavy to gracefully climb like the monkeys who inhabit the same areas, but they can climb well enough to forage for the best fruit.
 Another major difference between humans and chimps is how our legs are built.
 Human thighs slope inward while chimpanzee thighs slope outward.
 This allows humans to close their legs together and walk upright, while chimps can only walk upright in short spurts.
 The chimpanzee foot features an opposable big toe spaced far apart from the other toes allowing them to grasp the branches and maintain balance as they travel through the trees.

 Olga Chimp.
 Photo courtesy of © HELP-Congo.
 Used with permission